Date: 12 April 2015. Laundry Hauling Made Easier.

 knows the greater the waterline the more costs incurred.

 Washers and driers exist on shore.
-It's sometimes
+It

 easier to haul it all in and find a laundry.
 Besides, many